Unlxgit/socialgraphproject2025/README.md

 If you use this repository, please cite the accompanying paper:

-Röelle Bosa, M. H., Bürker, M., & Ramos Pomar, G. (2025).
+Roëlle Bos, M. H., Bürker, M., & Ramos Pomar, G. (2025).
 Social Network and Text Analysis of Debates in the House of Commons of the 58th Parliament of the United Kingdom.
 DTU Compute.

 ## 📬 Contact